• Skip to primary navigation

 Jump to Recipe Print Recipe

-While the cashews are boiling, get a separate pot with water going to cook the pasta in.
+While the cashews are boiling, get a separate large pot with water going to cook the pasta in.
 I like to cook the pasta while I'm making the sauce so everything is ready at the same time.

 A large blender cup filled with cashews and seasonings next to a blue napkin.

-After you boil the cashews, drain the water and put the cashews into a high-speed blender.
+After you boil the cashews, drain the water and put the cashews into a blender.
 Add the garlic powder, onion powder, nutritional yeast, Italian seasonings, chili flakes, lemon juice, salt, pepper, and unsweetened coconut milk to the blender with the cashews.

 A large blender cup filled with ingredients to make dairy free alfredo sauce next to a blue striped napkin.